cwalsh27/Coder-File-Combining/README.md

 WLS has 24 trials\
 AWL has 96 (V1) or 32 (V2) trials

-Disclaimer: I did not make the DatavyuToSupercoder files or most of the code for combining.py

 Detailed documentation can be found at https://docs.google.com/document/d/1Jf_brgiBGb9W7MyF3SSILPgEbyqWEapZw3UfH5-P3RQ

+I did not make the DatavyuToSupercoder files or most of the code for combining.py